-12 A specially appointed faculty examiner (opponent) is to review the doctoral thesis at the public defence.
+11 A specially appointed faculty examiner (opponent) is to review the doctoral thesis at the public defence.
 Then the examining committee shall present an assessment and record it in the doctoral defence transcript.
 The faculty examiner may not have a post at the Faculty where the thesis is presented, unless there are special grounds to the contrary.
-(Rules and Regulations 17.10) The opponent, examining committee and time and place for the public defence shall be appointed by the Pro-Dean.
+(Rules and Regulations 17.9) The opponent, examining committee and time and place for the public defence shall be appointed by the Pro-Dean.
 The examining committee is competent to make decisions only when all members are present.
 (Rules and Regulations 17.11) The grading scale for doctoral theses com- prises pass (G) and fail (U).
 Decisions of the examining committee shall be based on the consensus of most members.
 An individual member has the right to register a differ- ence of opinion in the official transcript.
 A grade of U (fail) must be justified in writing.
 (Rules and Regulations 17.12) In addition to the members of the examin- ing committee, the opponent and the su- pervisors may be present at the meeting with the examining committee and partici- pate in the discussion, however, the oppo- nent and the supervisors may not partici- pate in the final decision-making.
-(Rules and Regulations 17.13) Grades for doctoral dissertations At least one of those participating in the gra- ding of a doctoral thesis shall be someone who does not have a post at the higher education institution awarding the degree.
+(Rules and Regulations 17.11) Grades for doctoral dissertations At least one of those participating in the gra- ding of a doctoral thesis shall be someone who does not have a post at the higher education institution awarding the degree.
 (Higher Education Ordinance 6:34) The examining committee must meet imme- diately after the public seminar.
 The commit- tee must appoint one of its members chair of the meeting.
 The deputy of the examination board have the right to participate in the examination committee's deliberations, but not in its decision.
 In the minutes it shall be A higher education institution may issue regulations on the grading system to be used and on public defences and grading in other respects.
 (Higher Education Ordinance 6:35) noted if the decision was unanimous or by 2/3.
-1

 Parent regulations Faculty Board's supplementary rules 8.
-Qualifications

-2017/2700.
-13 Title of qualification List of qualifications: The title of a qualification consists of a quali- fication as specified in this annex preceded or followed, where relevant, by a designa- tion indicating the area of specialisation.
+Qualifications Title of qualification List of qualifications: The title of a qualification consists of a quali- fication as specified in this annex preceded or followed, where relevant, by a designa- tion indicating the area of specialisation.
 Each higher education institution determin- es which designations shall be used.
 As the qualification descriptors indicate, for certain qualifications each higher education institu- tion shall determine an area of specialisa- tion.
-(Higher Education Ordinance, Degree Ordinance) Filosofie doktor i matematik, inriktning ut- bildningsvetenskap Filosofie licentiat i matematik, inriktning ut- bildningsvetenskap Teknologie doktor i matematik, inriktning utbildningsvetenskap Teknologie licentiat i matematik, inriktning utbildningsvetenskap Filosofie doktor i naturvetenskap, inriktning utbildningsvetenskap Filosofie licentiat i naturvetenskap, inriktning utbildningsvetenskap Doctor of Philosophy in Mathematics, specialising in Education Licenciate of Philosophy in Mathematics, specialising in Education Doctor of Philosophy in Natural Science, specialising in Education Licenciate of Philosophy in Natural Science, specialising in Education The name of the qualification is decided at the time of admission.
+(Higher Education Ordinance, Degree Ordinance) Filosofie doktor i naturvetenskap (, inriktning xxx) Filosofie licentiat i naturvetenskap (, inrikt- ning xxx) Doctor of Philosophy in Natural Science (, specialising in xxx) Licenciate of Philosophy in Natural Science (, specialising in xxx) A doctoral student with advanced level edu- cation at a technical university/faculty can get alternative title: Teknologie doktor i naturvetenskap (, inrikt- ning xxx) Teknologie licentiat i naturvetenskap (, in- riktning xxx) Doctor of Philosophy in Natural Science (, specialising in xxx) Licenciate of Philosophy in Natural Science (, specialising in xxx) The name of the qualification and, where relevant, its area of specialization, is decided at the time of admission.
+The following areas of specialization may be used: Biology Biophysics Chemistry Environmental Science Geography Geology Marine geology Marine Sciences Oceanography Physical Geography Physics Please see a separate document for the specialization in Educational Science.